How To Transfer A PDF File To A Kindle

 3. In the Subject: line of the email type the word Convert then send the email

-The Kindle Personal Documents Service will attempt to convert the PDF file and deliver it to your Kindle via Wi-Fi when connected – and to the e-mail address associated with the Amazon account to which the Kindle is registered (you could use this email to download the file to your computer and transfer it to your Kindle device using a USB connection as in Method 1 above).
+The Kindle Personal Documents Service will attempt to convert the PDF file and deliver it to your device via Wi-Fi when connected – and to the e-mail address associated with the Amazon account to which the Kindle is registered (you could use this email to download the file to your computer and transfer it to your device using a USB connection as in Method 1 above).

 Problems with complex PDF files